annaarutyunova/ExampleNodeJSApp/README.md

+## Personal Notes
+1. Conrollers folder contains the code to control the process to deliver response to an incoming request.
+The brain of the operation.
+2. Database folder contains files that describe how the application will interact with the database server.
+It's also used to store SQL files.
+3. A model is where SQL-based functions are stored to actually carry out data interactions between the project and the database server.
+4. Public folder stores static files (no dynamic code) like images, css, and client side js files.
+5. A route file is one which describes a path that leads to the controller to process an incoming request.
+There are usually man routes.
+6. Utilities are functions stored in files that contain reusable code that does not fall neatly into the MVC (multiple virtual storage).
+7. A view is a dynamic web page that is built by the server with data retrieved from the database.
+It is delivied to the browser to be viewed by the client.
+8. .env is where the local environment variables are stored.
+These variables are typically for storing sensitive values.
+9. .gitignore contains files that will not be uploaded to github.
+10. package.json is the manifest of all resources needed in order for our project to function.
+11. README.md described a github repository.
+12. server.js file is the project server.
+It describes how the application will work.

 ## Getting Started

 This document is intended to get you started quickly in building a backend driven Node.js application complete with pages and content, backend logic and a PostgreSQL database for data storage.